Program / Workshops

 Rotating at 45 MIN Intervals: 9:50-10:35am; 10:40-11:20am; 11:25am-12:15pm

-Breakout Room #1: Knowing your Circuit, Alarms, and Other Tricks – Ian Baldwin, Katrina Eggleston, Pam Carroll, Katie Plomaritas
+Breakout Room #1: Knowing your Circuit, Alarms, and Other Tricks – Katrina Eggleston and Katie Plomaritas

-Breakout Room #2: The When, How, and Why of CRRT? – Jorge Cerda and Rajit Basu
+Breakout Room #2: The When, How, and Why of CRRT? – Pedro Teixeira and Dana Fuhrman

 Breakout Room #3: Citrate Lab and Other Anticoagulation alternatives: Concepts to Build Your Protocol – Lenar Yessayan and Michael Connor